fernandocamargo/dry-in-react/README.md

 ```

 **Why this succeeds:**
-1. GenericButton solves **one problem**: a tracked, styled button primitive
+1. `GenericButton` solves **one problem**: a tracked, styled button primitive
 2. Internal pieces (`Button`, `track`, `style`) are **explicitly exposed**
-3. Consumers compose what they need without GenericButton knowing about their use cases
+3. Consumers compose what they need without `GenericButton` knowing about their use cases
 4. No props proliferation—flexibility comes from composition, not configuration

 ---

 ## The Pattern: Render Props for Primitive Exposure

-The critical insight is in how `GenericButton` handles children:
+The critical insight is in how `GenericButton` handles children using the [Render Props pattern](https://legacy.reactjs.org/docs/render-props.html):

 ```javascript
 return typeof children === "function"